WWE News: ‘Raw’ Superstar Provides Update On His Future Following Contract Dispute And Reported Backstage Heat

 According to Rush, he considers himself to be a “down to earth” person who keeps to himself.
 The headlines he’s made in recent months haven’t painted such a picture of the former NXT rookie, though.

-As The Inquisitr reported back in April, WWE removed him from television after he allegedly upset people backstage.
+As The Inquisitr reported in April, WWE removed him from television after he allegedly upset people backstage.
 Rush responded to the reports by claiming that the people behind them don’t know the facts about his situation.

 Lio Rush has provided an update on his WWE future:https://t.co/6pzdKnkraO